gauntface/web-push-book/src/_content/chapter-02/01-subscribing-a-user.md

 `subscribe()` call, the browser will make network requests to the push service to retrieve the details that make up the *PushSubscription*.

-> Each browser uses a different Push Service, don't they have different API's?
+> Each browser uses a different Push Service, don't they have different APIs?

 All push services will expect the same API.